Clarkston man arrested on DUI, eluding charges

-A Clarkston man who was previously sent to prison for vehicular homicide a quarter-century ago and is facing another driving under the influence case from March was arrested Friday morning for felony DUI and felony eluding after refusing to yield to police in Lewiston and Clarkston.
+A Clarkston man who was previously sent to prison for vehicular homicide a quarter-century ago was arrested Friday morning for felony DUI and felony eluding after refusing to yield to police in Lewiston and Clarkston.

 Scott A. Otto, 58, was booked into the Asotin County jail and is being held on a $10,000 bond.